Pertempto/nix-config/hosts/dev-server/setup-client-key.md

 cat /tmp/dev-server-client | wl-copy
 ```

 **ACTION:** The private key is now in your clipboard.
-Paste it into your password manager under "dev-server SSH client key".
+Paste it into your password manager under "Dev Server - SSH client key".
 Your password manager can generate the public key from the private key when needed.

 ### 3. Encrypt the Private Key with Agenix